UWCubeSat/cpp-boot-camp/notes/inheritance-1.md

 - Variable `b`'s static type is `Bun`, its dynamic type is also `Bun`
 - Another way to put it: a variable of type `Bun` is always a `Bun` object

-> However, for a pointer or reference, the dynamic type depends on the type of argument to which the pointer/reference is bound
+<mark>However, for a pointer or reference, the dynamic type depends on the type of argument to which the pointer/reference is bound</mark>

 Example:
 ```C++